gevent/gevent/README.rst

-While gevent v1.1 is not yet released, it has release candidates which are currently considered quite stable, with many bugfixes over v1.0. v1.1 is also necessary if you are running OS X 10.11.
+While gevent v1.1 is not yet released, it has release candidates which are currently considered quite stable, with many bugfixes over v1.0. v1.1 is also necessary if you are running OS X 10.11 and/or Python 3.
 To install one of these release candidates, you can run::

     pip install --pre gevent